What is Summit and/or the Orbis Cascade Alliance?

 - The library does not reveal the borrowing records of our users.
 The American Library Association’s (ALA) policy on the confidentiality of library records requires that librarians “protect each user’s right to privacy with respect to information sought or received and materials consulted, borrowed or acquired.”
 In accordance with the Family Educational Rights and Privacy Act and ALA's policy on the confidentiality of library and student records, Hatfield Library staff protects the confidentiality of borrowers by not releasing the name of a borrower of a particular book or other material.

-Is there anyway that the students in my senior seminar can borrow books for longer than the regular one month check out?
+Is there any way that the students in my senior seminar can borrow books for longer than the regular six-week check out?

 I am interested in your video and sound recording collections...what can you tell me about them?